enumag/reborn-pokepedia/README.md

 Data has been broken down into each generation, and some generations have been broken down into multiple portions.
 This is due to Babel (a compatibility library) deoptimizing files that exceed 500 kB.
 In order to keep build times short, files should be less than 500 kB if possible.

+`Point in Game` is defined as the point you have not crossed yet.
+For instance, If you beat Julia but have not gotten through Obsidia Slums, then your `Point in Game` would be `Obsidia Slums`.

+Points in game require the following criteria:

+- Points of importance where player might get stuck and need to rework team
+- 2 or more evolutionary lines are made available between any two consecutive points (i.e. if Zubat and Golbat are unlocked at the same time, it gets lumped with the next batch instead of getting a separate `Point in Game`)

+'Location in Game` require the following criteria:

+- Unique in-game location (i.e location printed in `Trainer Memo` on Pokemon details screen)
+- Sufficiently relevant encounters

+The initial pass attempts to lump as many similar areas together as possible (i.e `Glitch World`) even if they may have different `Trainer Memo` locations.
+This can be adjusted later if requested.

+Some Pokemon (like `Alolan Raichu` or `Mega Venusaur`) were given a location even though you can't find them in the wild.
+This was done when an evolution is available based on a location or item that is not available until after the earliest time to obtain.
+Thus `Clefable` is listed as having no locations since the `Moon Stone` is available prior to the point you get `Clefairy`.
+NOTE: Random potential events like Mystery Egg are not considered "earliest".

 ## Committing

 Run `npm run commit` to automatically use `Commitizen`.